arnor-sigurdsson/EIR/docs/tutorials/a_using_eir/01_basic_tutorial.rst

 The ``True Label Untransformed`` column contains the actual labels, as they were in the raw data.
 The ``True Label`` column contains the labels after they have been numerically encoded / normalized in ``EIR``.
-For example above, we can see that the first rows have the ``True Label`` of ``5``, which untransformed represents ``Sub-Saharan
-African`` ancestry.
 The other columns represent the raw network outputs for each of the classes.
-Indeed, we can see that the highest value is in the ``Sub-Saharan African`` column, which is the predicted class.

 D - Applying to your own data (e.g. UKBB)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^